KULeuven-MICAS/zigzag-demo/README.md

+# ZigZag Demo

-This repository gives a first glimpse into the possibilities of using ZigZag.
+This repository demonstrates ZigZag framework's capabilities and gives a tutorial of how to use it.

-We demonstrate a part of its flow in two jupyter notebooks:

-- A comparison of different architectures in `architectures.ipynb`.
-- A breakdown of a single architecture across layers for energy and latency inspection in `breakdown.ipynb`.

 To reproduce these notebooks, all you have to do is the following:

 ```
-> conda create -n my-env python=3.9
+> conda create -n zigzag python=3.9
-> conda activate my-env
+> conda activate zigzag
 > pip install zigzag-dse
 ```